Addis Ababa, January 31/2017

-Statement by Egyptian President Abdel Fattah El Sisi at the African Summit
+Statement by President El Sisi at African Summit in his capacity as Chairman of CAHOSCC

 Wednesday، 01 February 2017 - 03:58 PM